 - Joanne Rowling was suggested to give herself a name that sounded like that of a male author to increase sales.
 She, therefore, chose her grandmother Kathleen’s name as a middle name.
 Hence the initials J K.

-- Her parents met each other on a train leaving from King’s Cross Station to Arbroath in 1964.
+- Her parents met each other on a train leaving King’s Cross Station to Arbroath in 1964.
 King’s Cross is the place where Harry Potter boards the Hogwarts Express for the first time.

 - J K Rowling first conjured the idea of Harry Potter on a train journey between Manchester and London in 1990.